4-H and Youth Development Program Leader

 Administrative Unit:University of Alaska Fairbanks

 School/Business unit:UAF Institute of Agr Nat Res & Ext

 Position is responsible for leadership and oversight of the youth development programs in Cooperative Extension Service (CES) at University of Alaska Fairbanks (UAF).
-This position manages multiple projects and programs simultaneously.
-Success at obtaining external funding in support of the program is absolutely necessary given reductions in state allocations.
+This position manages multiple projects and programs simultaneously and will require some travel.
+Success at obtaining external funding in support of the program is essential.
 The position requires highly self-motivated and disciplined creative abilities.
-How 4H and other youth programs associated with UAF CES are perceived is guided by this position.
+How 4-H and other youth programs associated with UAF CES are perceived is guided by this position.
 It requires a sensitivity to program needs and evaluation to ascertain whether or not programs meet desired CES standards, mission and program objectives for youth development and growth.
-This position is key to ensure and maintain high quality youth development activities at UAF in CES.
+This position is key to ensuring and maintaining high quality youth development activities at UAF in CES.

 10 Development of 4-H and youth development performance metrics and accountability measures with linkage to priority goals, staffing, decisions, program strategies, and budgets.
 Essential